andreimlg/Cryptocurrencies/README.md

 <img width="606" alt="Elbow_curve_image" src="https://user-images.githubusercontent.com/31755703/171970241-3b553b53-5a4b-46af-9db4-0cad7b25ed4e.PNG">

 After using PCA (Principal Component Analysis) which is a statistical technique to speed up machine learning algorithms when the number of input features (or dimensions) is too high.
-We get this graph where
+We get this graph where we can perceive the different clusters and how they behave through the 3 Principal Components obtained.

 <img width="652" alt="3dplot" src="https://user-images.githubusercontent.com/31755703/171970243-855a040e-0623-44d8-8b21-cd0fdca76e2d.PNG">

+Finally we plotted the relationship between Total Coins mined and Total Coins Supplied which is definitely one question will arrive at the final presentation.

 <img width="615" alt="scatterplot" src="https://user-images.githubusercontent.com/31755703/171970250-5c691bca-e1a9-4763-b7c3-f767ea3161c0.PNG">